-The current limitation for Cadmium is 1.0 mg/15 is less than the values calculated from the User Contribution Method and Industrial User Method.
+The current limitation for Cadmium is 1.0 mg/1.
 The 2016 Local Limits Study and the GLWA Rules recommended changing the Cadmium limit to 3.0 mg/l.
+There is no technical support for a change or revision in the proposed wastewater discharge pollutant limitation for this parameter based on the limited commercial use for Cadmium; the actual headworks load (See Table 12) is 1.11 lbs./day or 0.6% of the Controlling MAHL; and fewer than 45.02% of the Industrial and Commercial Users have the potential to contribute Cadmium.
 Cadmium loadings have significantly decreased at the Water Resource Recovery Facility as a result of declining use as an Electroplating material in the local area.
-There is no technical support for a change or revision in the wastewater discharge pollutant limitation for this parameter.
-The limitation recommended by the 2016 Local Limits Study and GLWA Rules will be adequate to protect the Water Resource Recovery Facility and receiving stream.
+Therefore, the limitation of 3.0 mg/l limitation will be adequate to protect the Water Resource Recovery Facility and receiving stream.
 Therefore, the Local Limit of 3.0 mg/l is justified based on Best Professional Judgment (BPJ).

-Table 14_Summary of Recommended Local Pollutant Discharge Limitations
+Table 12\Summary of Recommended Local Pollutant Discharge Limitations